Lamby777/PETS-G/just-start-the-damn-game.md

 questionable rn, and Linux users only really need to run a couple shell commands to get it done.

-In this guide, when I say you need to open PowerShell in a specific folder, you can do that by holding Shift and right-clicking the empty space inside that folder, then clicking "Open PowerShell window here"

 ---

 ## Get the stuff